top of page

 Hey there!

 Welcome to Aberdeen Acres Homestead.
-My name is Danielle, and I am a suburb-raised woman turned farmer.
+My name is Danielle, and I am a suburb-raised woman turned flower farmer.
 Ever since I can remember, I have loved the farm lifestyle and all of the animals and nature that comes with it.
 In my journey to become self-sufficient and grow my own food, I found a love for farming.
-I now proudly provide nourishing, healthy products -- straight from the farm to your family!
+I now proudly provide beautiful, locally grown flowers straight from the farm to your family!

 Danielle with flowers.jpg